Codebrother1/Codebrother1/README.md

 - 🧐 I'm a graduate of ... **Devmountain Coding Bootcamp**
-- 🔭 I’m currently working on ... **Web Development at DevMountain**
+- 🔭 I’m currently working on ... **Mastering the Coding Interview**
 - 🌱 I’m currently learning ... **JavaScript**
 - 👯 I’m looking to collaborate on ... **Anything**
 - 🤔 I’m looking for help with ... **AWS, JavaScript, and React**